I used to hate revising. HAAAAATE. I dreaded it and never wanted to do it, which is funny because now I actually love revising.

 Guess what?
 Your prep work is done and you're ready to start revising!
 Hooray!

 That sounds a bit dramatic, but guys, this is my single BIGGEST piece of advice and I cannot emphasize it enough.
 TACKLE ONE THING AT A TIME.
 When I got my first edit letter, I just opened my manuscript and went through chapter by chapter, trying to add in and cut and rewrite and edit every single thing that was mentioned in the edit letter.
-This approach led to banging my head against a wall, lots of tears, lots of wine, and crippling self-doubt.
+This approach led to banging my head against a wall, lots of tears, lots of wine, and terrible self-doubt.

 And because it apparently takes me a while to learn, I did this when I got my second edit letter as well.
 I know.
 But then.
 THEN!
 I learned.